Communiqué on the Bi-National Commission between the Republic of South Africa and the Republic of Botswana

-The Agreement establishing the Bi-National Commission between the two countries was signed on 29 August 2012 in Gaborone during President Zuma’s State Visit to Botswana.
-The Bi-National Commission merges the two then existing bilateral mechanisms, namely the Joint Permanent Commission for Cooperation and the Joint Permanent Commission on Defence and Security.
+3. The Agreement establishing the Bi-National Commission between the two countries was signed on 29 August 2012 in Gaborone during President Zuma’s State Visit to Botswana.
+The Bi-National Commission merged the then existing two bilateral mechanisms, namely the Joint Permanent Commission for Cooperation and the Joint Permanent Commission on Defence and Security.

-The two Heads of State met for private discussions before the work session of the Bi-National Commission.
-During the official talks, the two Presidents discussed bilateral, regional and international issues of mutual interest.
-On bilateral co-operation, Their Excellencies underscored the excellent relations that exist between South Africa and Botswana, founded on deep historical, cultural, linguistic and family ties, as well as shared values of mutual respect, commitment to democracy, good governance, the rule of law and respect for human rights.
+6. The two Heads of State exchanged views on bilateral, regional and international issues of mutual interest.
+On bilateral co-operation, their Excellencies underscored the excellent relations that exist between Botswana and South Africa, founded on deep historical, cultural, linguistic and family ties, as well as shared values of mutual respect, commitment to democracy, good governance, the rule of law and respect for human rights.

-The two Presidents underscored the importance of expediting essential infrastructure projects such as roads and bridges that will help facilitate trade and movement of people and goods between the two countries.
+11. The Commission underscored the importance of expediting essential infrastructure projects such as roads and bridges that will help facilitate smooth movement of people, goods and enhance trade between the two countries.

-His Excellency Lieutenant General Seretse Khama Ian Khama, expressed gratitude to His Excellency President Jacob Zuma, the Government and people of the Republic of South Africa for the warm welcome and hospitality extended to him and his delegation.
+13. His Excellency President Jacob Zuma expressed gratitude to His Excellency Lieutenant General Seretse Khama Ian Khama, the Government and people of the Republic of Botswana for the warm welcome and hospitality extended to him and his delegation.

 14. His Excellency President Jacob Zuma invited His Excellency Lieutenant General Seretse Khama Ian Khama to the Third Session of the Bi-National Commission to be held in South Africa at a date to be mutually decided.